bhelx/mitie/README.md

 ## MITIE

+*Warning*: I am no longer using this library and it is not supported.
+I'd suggest forking it or looking for an actively maintained library.

 This project is a node binding for the [MIT Information Extraction library](https://github.com/mit-nlp/MITIE).
 It's written in C++ and js.

 I've implemented both the [Named Entity Recognition](https://en.wikipedia.org/wiki/Named-entity_recognition) extractor and the Binary Relation detector.